microsoft/virtualnodesOnAzureContainerInstances/Docs/PodCustomizations.md

 **NOTE**: Today, ACI only supports providing a single zone as part of the request to allocate a sandbox for your pod.
 If you provide multiple, you should get an informative error effectively saying you can only provide one.

-# Virtual Node Downlevel APIs
+# virtual node Downlevel APIs
-Virtual Node has a couple of downlevel APIs which don't behave quite like K8s downlevel APIs.
-They work such that if for a POD if the VALUE of on ENV var is exactly equal to one of the Virtual Node Downlevel APIs, it will be replaced server size with the appropriate "real" value.
+virtual node has a couple of downlevel APIs which don't behave quite like K8s downlevel APIs.
+They work such that if for a POD if the VALUE of on ENV var is exactly equal to one of the virtual node Downlevel APIs, it will be replaced server size with the appropriate "real" value.

 ### THIM Downlevel APIs
 [THIM](https://learn.microsoft.com/en-us/azure/security/fundamentals/trusted-hardware-identity-management#how-do-i-request-collateral-in-a-confidential-virtual-machine) (Trusted Hardware Identity Management) is part of the attestation service used for Confidential ACI.
 In order to avoid hardcoding the address to interact with the attestation service, customers can instead set an environment variable to either of the below and then use the value of that in their container to access THIM: